 The RSCVA is governed by a 13-member board of directors representing a variety of business and community groups in Washoe County.
 The groups represented include: gaming, general business, financial industry, air service and motel industries.
 The cities of Reno and Sparks and Incline Village are also represented as well as the Washoe County Commission.

-Fred Findlen is currently the General Manager for the Hyatt Regency Lake Tahoe Resort Spa and Casino.
+Fred Findlen the Secretary/Treasurer of the RSCVA Board, is currently the General Manager for the Hyatt Regency Lake Tahoe Resort Spa and Casino.
 Findlen was most recently the General Manager at the Hyatt Regency Chesapeake Bay Golf Resort Spa and Marina.
 Findlen brings more than 25 years of hotel & hospitality experience with Hyatt Hotels and Resorts, including domestic properties, international properties and Five Diamond resorts.
 Findlen began his career as a Hyatt corporate management trainee in 1985 after graduating Cum Laude from the University of Massachusetts, Amherst's Hotel, Restaurant and Travel Administration program.

 Patrick Flynn is the executive director of hotel operations, sales and catering at Peppermill Resort Spa Casino.
 Flynn has more than 24 years of hotel and gaming experience, ranging from finance to hotel operations.
 Flynn has served on the council for the Economic Development Authority of Western Nevada and the board of directors of the Nevada Hotel and Lodging Association.
 He earned his B.A. in Business Administration at the University of Nevada, Reno and a Hospitality Management Diploma from the American Hotel & Lodging Association.